truecharts/website/docs/manual/SCALE Apps/networking.md

 ## General Choices

-### Simply & LoadBalancer
+### LoadBalancer

-"Simple", is a simplified GUI version of the kubernetes "Loadbalancer" network object, hence the same applies to it as well asl "Loadbalancer"

-Loadbalancer connects a service targetPort directly to the Host Network.
-However: it can do so in lower ranges than NodePort, making it a great solution for things like DNS servers.
+Loadbalancer service exposes ports to the host.
+However it can do so in lower ranges than NodePort, making it a great solution for things like DNS servers.

-There are, however, downsides to using LoadBalancer:

-- You can not connect two Apps to the same port

 ### ClusterIP

-The "Basic" network mode, it create a special load-balancer called a "service" thats only available on the internal network between the Apps.
+ClusterIP creates a service that is only available on the internal kubernetes network.
+Ports are not exposed to the host.

-Don't think you can't connect to it though, because our [Reverse proxy](https://wiki.truecharts.org/general/reverse-proxy/) can forward most traffic for you!
+ClusterIP is recommended when apps are configured to use ingress (Traefik).

 ### Host Networking